-- 3.61 To achieve a degree, you must attempt 360 credits and pass at least 330 credits across your degree with at least 90 credits at level 6.
-All core modules must be passed. - 3.62 Your marks from Year Two and the Final Year are used to calculate an overall degree mark.
-Your Year Two mark counts as 40% and your Final Year mark counts as 60% (but see 3.68 below).
-The degree mark is used to determine your degree class.
-This is set out in Table 3.3 below. - 3.63 Your degree is classified using your degree mark.
-If your degree mark is within two marks of the next classification you will receive the higher class if you have at least 120 of your credits across Year Two and the Final Year in the higher class (as set out in Table 3.3 below). - 3.64 There are a limited number of courses that have a variation to this weighting.
-Full details of these can be found in the variations to the Rules of Assessment [web link to be inserted]. - 3.65 Module marks, Year marks and your degree mark are rounded to the nearest whole number, with half marks (ie .5) or more being rounded up.
+- 3.63 To achieve an Honours Degree, you must attempt 360 credits and pass at least 330 credits across your degree with at least 90 credits at Level 6.
+All core modules must be passed. - 3.64 Your marks from Year Two and the Final Year are used to calculate an overall Degree Mark.
+Your Year Two mark counts as 40% and your Final Year Mark counts as 60%.
+The Degree Mark is used to determine your degree class.
+This is set out in Table 3.4 below. - 3.65 Your degree is classified using your Degree Mark.
+If your Degree Mark is within two marks of the next classification, you will receive the higher class if you have at least 120 of your credits across Year Two and the Final Year in the higher class (as set out in Table 3.4 below). - 3.66 There are a limited number of courses that have a variation to this weighting.
+Full details of these can be found in the Variations to the Rules of Assessment. - 3.67 Module Marks, Year Marks and your Degree Mark are rounded to the nearest whole number, with half marks (i.e., .5) or more being rounded up.